devtron-labs/devtron/docs/user-guide/plugins/copacetic.md

 ### Task Name
 Enter the name of your task.

-`e.g. Patch container image vulnerability`
+e.g., `Patch container image vulnerability`

 ### Description
 Add a brief explanation of the task and the reason for choosing the plugin.
 Include information for someone else to understand the purpose of the task.

-`e.g. The Copacetic plugin is configured to patch the vulnerabilities in container image`
+e.g., `The Copacetic plugin is configured to patch the vulnerabilities in container image`

 ### Input Variables